CedricDeVijt/CG_Graphics_Engine/README.md

 ## Installation instructions

-Set the working directory to the directory with the .ini files what you want to convert to BMP files.
+Set the working directory to the directory with the .ini files that you want to convert to BMP files.

 ## Features